 Psychographic data points are typically collected via survey.
 The key is to use a consumer panel that’s large enough and engaged enough to consistently provide you with ongoing profiling data.
 For example, brief microsurveys performed in the moment, integrated into the panelist experience, give you the ability to identify hundreds of psychographic attributes over time.

-Issuing frequent, but brief microsurveys (no more than three questions) increases the likelihood for high participation rates and accurate, reliable data.
+Issuing frequent, but brief microsurveys (no more than three questions) increases the likelihood for high participation rates and accurate, reliable data, yielding a coverage factor of 95-99% across our measurement panelists.
+Many of the microsurveys are refielded on a rolling 12 month basis to ensure fresh and current insights at all times.
 Lengthy questionnaires, on the other hand, tend to have a negative impact on participation and can age quickly.

 Topics that you could uncover through microsurvey questions include (but are certainly not limited to):